 Staff nurses work standard shifts in hospital emergency rooms, labor and delivery, or on general patient floors.
 They assess patient health problems and needs, develop and implement nursing care plans, and maintain medical records.
 They also educate patients on healthy living habits and disease prevention.

-Pediatric nurses provide expert care to children from newborns to teenagers.
+Pediatric nurses provide expert care to children, including newborns and teenagers.
 They may work in doctor's offices, hospitals, clinics, or surgical centers.
 They conduct patient assessments, administer medication, and work with families to create care plans for sick or injured youngsters.

 Home Healthcare Nurse

-Home healthcare nurses provide care for homebound elderly or chronically-ill patients, assisting them with daily activities, providing physical therapy, and/or administering total care.
-Shifts vary for home nurses and can include overnight and weekend care.
+Home health nurses provide care for homebound elderly or chronically ill patients, assisting them with daily activities, providing physical therapy, and administering medications.
+Shifts vary for home nurses and can include overnight or weekend care.

-Hospice nurses work as part of a healthcare team to coordinate and carry out a care plan for a terminally-ill patients.
-They ensure patients are as comfortable and pain-free as possible and provide emotional support for family members who are facing the death of a loved one.
+Hospice nurses work as part of healthcare teams to coordinate and carry out care plans for terminally ill patients.
+They ensure patients are as comfortable and pain-free as possible and provide emotional support for family members.

 Physician's office nurses work standard shifts supporting doctors in private practice.
-They provide routine care to patients such as taking vital signs and patient histories, conducting initial exams, administering medications and vaccinations, and consulting with a physician to determine the patient's best course of treatment.
+They provide patients with routine care, including taking vital signs and patient histories, conducting initial exams, administering medications and vaccinations, and consulting physicians to determine the patient's best course of treatment.

-Modern medicine evolves rapidly and it is essential that nurses keep pace.
-Many do this by furthering their education; there are many paths for ADN graduates to follow.
+Modern medicine evolves rapidly, and it is essential that nurses keep pace.
+Many do this by furthering their education through one of the following paths.

-- Bachelor’s in Nursing (BSN): Nurses with a BSN have better job prospects, can pursue nursing specialties, and qualify for positions in nursing management.
-A BSN program typically takes four years to complete; however, RNs with an ADN may be able to earn a BSN in half the time.
+- Bachelor’s in Nursing (BSN): Nurses with a BSN generally enjoy better job prospects.
+They can also pursue nursing specialties, and may qualify for positions in nursing management.
+A BSN program typically takes four years, but RNs with an ADN may be able to finish in half the time.

-- RN to BSN Programs: Online RN to BSN bridge programs give practicing nurses the flexibility to complete coursework at their convenience.
-Most programs take about two years to complete and require clinical rotations.
+- RN to BSN Programs: Online RN-to-BSN bridge programs give practicing nurses the flexibility to complete coursework while working full time.
+Most programs take about two years to complete and include clinical rotations.

-- Master’s in Nursing (MSN): MSN programs prepare practicing nurses for specialized roles such as nurse practitioners, nurse anesthetists, or nurse midwifes.
+- Master’s in Nursing (MSN): MSN programs prepare practicing nurses for specialized roles such as nurse practitioners, nurse anesthetists, or nurse midwives.
 An MSN takes about two years to complete.